 In order to enrol into this study, you will be required to sign a form documenting that you consent for us to contact your GP.
-This is to inform them that you are interested in being involved in the study, and to check there are no medical reasons that they are aware of that
+This is to inform them that you are interested in being

 If you have up to date copies of your medical records or GP summary records please bring these to your screening visit.